Also, you are welcome to read my article on the matter here:

 Keep in mind that the location of Plex files, in this case, are not media files but rather Plex application files and its metadata.
 Location of those files will depend on your system and you can check them all here, but for Synology users running this on bare metal the location is here:

 /Volume#/Plex/Library/Application Support/Plex Media Server/

-Using File Station, go to Plex folder and navigate to Plex Media Server.
+Using File Station, go to the Plex folder and navigate to Plex Media Server.
 Inside you will find a folder structure that needs to be backed up.
-Best to do is to compress the Plex Media Server folder as is considering that it has a million of little files.
+The best to do is to compress the Plex Media Server folder as is considering that it has a million little files.
 Copying those over will take a long time compared to just copying a single large file.